 Reserve your tickets to see Edward Watts as El Gallo now!
 Get Tickets To The Fantasticks at Ticketmaster.com

 Last night, on September 15, The Fantasticks performed it's 20,000th performance in New York City.
 Preceding the show, Tom Jones reflected on the more than fifty years of history - after the show, the party kicked off.
 Steven Duskin of The Huffington Post said of the performance; "what most impressed me this time was how fresh and alive this material is... pure joy".
 The Associated Press described it as a "mind-boggling milestone."

 Tom Jones in an excerpt from The New York Daily News, Sept 15.
 2013: "I was in the original cast in 1960 and I returned to play the same role on the 50th anniversary," he says.
 "As I crawled out of the old theatrical trunk to make my entrance, I was suddenly struck by the realization that everything was the same.
 The world around us had undergone vast changes," Jones continues.
 "So many of my friends and fellow actors had passed away.
 But this tale we were telling, this parable about growing up, was still able to touch people, to make them laugh and weep, after all these years.
 And I was very moved by that."
 Read on with the link below.

 Davidson returns December 3 as Bellomy, Luisa's quirky yet lovable father - this time getting to showcase his singing!
-Davidson originally played Matt in the 1964 Hallmark Hall of Fame television version and was with us here at the Snapple Theater Center for two short engagements this past summer as the old actor, Henry.
+Davidson originally played Matt in the 1964 Hallmark Hall of Fame television version and was with us here at The Theater Center for two short engagements this past summer as the old actor, Henry.
 Now get a chance to see Davidson as Bellomy!
 Buy tickets today!